Resurrecting Address Clustering in Bitcoin: Clustering Change Outputs

 \subsection{Constraints prevent cluster collapse}

-The majority of merges we observe involve address clusters that so far had only been seen in a single transaction.
-In these cases, the impact of a single misclassification is low unless a sequence of such merges collapses multiple clusters.
-However, in a small number of merges two large clusters are combined, leading to cluster collapse.
-For example, if there are two large exchanges that interact frequently with each other, a single misidentified change address would collapse their clusters.
+The majority of cluster merges involve address clusters from which only a single transaction originated.
+Here, the impact of a single misclassification is low unless a sequence of such merges collapses multiple larger clusters.
+At the same time, we observe a small number of merges that combine two large clusters.
+Imagine two large exchanges whose users frequently interact with each other.
+A single, misidentified change output could collapse their clusters.